Scottish Monarchs Page 7

 1820-30 George IV

-GEORGE IV was the first Hanovarian Monarch to pay a visit to Scotland, arriving in Leith in 1822.
+GEORGE IV was the first Hanoverian Monarch to pay a visit to Scotland, arriving in Leith in 1822.
 He spent three weeks in Edinburgh and hosted a grand reception for Scottish society at the Palace of Holyrood, much in keeping with the lavish lifestyle he had adopted.
 He had married Princess Caroline of Brunswick in return for the British parliament paying his debts, but a scandalous divorce ensued.

 1830-37 William IV